MeoMix/symbiants/README.md

 If you want to create a native build, rather than a WASM build, that is also supported but is not the default defined in .cargo/config.toml.
 The only native build officially supported is Linux, but feel free to try others.

-To generate a native build: `cargo run --target=x86_64-unknown-linux-gnu`
+To generate a native build: `cargo watch -x 'run --target x86_64-unknown-linux-gnu'`